sfleischman105/sfleischman105.github.io/_drafts/2018-x-x-why-rust.md

 a bottom somewhere.
 I've learned there is, in fact, an end to the turtles.
 But that's simply the distraction.
 The thing that should be noticed is rather the fact the turtles are getting bigger, and far __*uglier*__ as you reach the bottom.

-I'm off the belief that there is an inherit trade-off in delving down the turtles: You know more, you can do more, but it is _ugly_.
+I'm of the belief that there is an inherit trade-off in delving down the turtles: You know more, you can do more, but it is _ugly_.
 Low-level languages have taught me quiet a large amount.
 In my first year at the undergraduate, I couldn't fathom why it was necessary to have both a `double` and `Double` type in java.
 Why can my java class contain a `double` variable, but once I needed to place that variable in an `ArrayList`, it needs to be wrapped in a `Double`?
 Why do I need to grab a different tool